MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 After completing this lab, you will be able to:

 - Add new models to the application and add properties to the model.
-- Add a class that derives from DbContext
+- Add a class that derives from DbContext.
+- Use Repository in the project.
 - Use Entity Framework Core to Retrieve and Store Data in the application.
-- Use Repository in the project.
 - Use Visual Studio to create a new Microsoft SQL database and connect to the database.
 - Use Migrations in the application.